 Last weekend ended the first week of the Grand Master 2020 and the data don't lie.
 On the canal Hearthstone they saw each other about 2.000 spectators on average for both channels in which the event was broadcast, against i 40.000 last year, when the event came broadcast on Twitch.
 We could certainly be pontificating for hours on what is the relevance of the public in an e-sport event, but there is no doubt that whatever the intentions of Blizzard were, this is a sensational fiasco.

-Now we can think that the move to YouTube is not solely responsible for this crash in the number of spectators, after all 2019 was not the best year for Blizzard or Hearthstone.
+Now we can think that the move to the UAF YouTube-channel is not solely responsible for this crash in the number of spectators, after all 2019 was not the best year for Blizzard or Hearthstone.
 There are three possible other reasons that could have contributed to the disaster at least.

 The Blitzchung case